Working in the U.S.

 The United States has very strict rules for international students who want to work

-in the United States.
-International students enrolled full time and in valid F-1 or
+during their studies.
+International students enrolled full time and in valid F-1

-J-1 status may work on-campus for up to 20 hours per week during the academic year,
+status may work on-campus for up to 20 hours per week during when classes are in session,

-and up to 40 hours per week during vacation and holiday breaks.
-Students in valid
+and up to 40 hours per week when classes are not.
+Students in valid F-1 cannot be

-and obtaining prior written authorization.
-Immigration regulations severely limit
+authorization.
+Immigration regulations severely limit the international student's

 U.S. Social Security Number